 I happened to catch a sale on super lean ground turkey at my local grocery store.
 I had all the other ingredients, and chili is one of those dishes that is even better as left-overs.
 Also, chili is easy to make in a slow cooker.
 You know how much I ❤ my slow cooker.

 Step one: plan ahead.
 Wednesday night I made a quick stir fry for dinner.
 I sliced some onions for the stir fry and diced some for the chili.
 The cutting board and compost bucket were out anyway, so why drag them out a second time?

 This is the most important step for me: put all the non-refrigerated stuff on the counter with the slow cooker before you go to bed.
 This will greatly reduce the chances that you will forget to make chili in the morning.
 Learn from my failure.
-Also note that I am using two jars of my home made salsa.
-The last two from 2017, in fact.
-I am officially home sick for tomato season.
+Also note that I am using two jars of my home made salsa, the last two from 2017, in fact.
+I am officially homesick for tomato season.

 Thursday morning, while the coffee was perking, I layered the ground turkey on top of the diced veggies in the slow cooker.
 My two pints of salsa and one 14 ounce can of diced tomatoes came next.
 A flip of the slow cooker switch and off I went to work.
-Research data queries do not answer themselves, you know.
+Research data queries do not resolve themselves, you know.